 In this course, students will learn the concepts and practices of pharmacology and anesthesia care in the perioperative environment.
-Online only.
 PREREQUISITES: ST130 and ST 131.
-GRADE REQUIREMENT: A MINIMUM GRADE OF "C" MUST BE EARNED IN THIS COURSE TO BE ELIGIBLE TO GRADUATE FROM THE SURGICAL TECHNOLOGY PROGRAM AND TO PROGRESS TO COURSES THAT REQUIRE THIS COURSE AS A PREREQUISITE.
+GRADE REQUIREMENT: A MINIMUM GRADE OF C IS REQUIRED TO PASS THIS COURSE AND MEET PROGRAM REQUIREMENTS.